 Pittsburgh's mayor, Democrat Bill Peduto, shot back on Twitter that his city, long the heart of the U.S. steel industry, actually embraced the Paris accord.

 The spokesman for U.N.
 Secretary-General Antonio Guterres called the action a "major disappointment."
 The U.N. body that handles climate negotiations said the accord could not be renegotiated based on the request of a single nation.

 Trump said the United States would stop payments to the U.N.
-Green Climate Fund, in which rich countries committed billions of dollars to help developing nations deal with floods, droughts and other impacts from climate change.
+Green Climate Fund, in which rich countries committed billions of dollars to help developing countries deal with floods, droughts and other impacts from climate change.

 The White House said it would stick to U.N. rules for withdrawing from the pact.
 Those rules require a nation to wait three years from the date the pact gained legal force, Nov.
 4, 2016, before formally seeking to leave.
 That country must then wait another year.